 Child development practitioners and researchers foster the intellectual and emotional development of children and adolescents by focusing on typical and atypical development.

-The Child Learning and Development major provides undergraduate students a rigorous science-based curriculum that immerses them in the theories, findings, research methods and best practices that the scientific study of child development has to offer.
+The Child Learning and Development major is a rigorous science-based curriculum emphasizing theories, research methods, findings and best practices in child development.
 There are opportunities for supervised and independent research, as well as field placements that involve working with children, families, schools and social services.
-Our students are prepared to pursue a wide range of careers in education, psychology, social work, family medicine, public health, family law, research and public policy.

 |Degree Program||Honors Programs|